shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/run-a-potential-order-through-scenario-manager.md

 1. Click **Update**.
 1. (Optional) Repeat the above steps to create any additional new order lines for additional products.

-If you include multiple new order lines in your simulation, you can apply the same changes to all of them at once by selecting their check boxes, clicking the **Edit** button, making the changes, and clicking **Update**.
+If you include multiple new order lines in your simulation, you can apply the same changes to all of them at once by selecting their checkboxes, clicking the **Edit** button, making the changes, and clicking **Update**.

 ## Run and analyze the scenario